Boreham Motorworks Ford Escort Mk1 RS: When Ford Blesses a Restomod

 Restomods have become a cottage industry.
 Every weekend warrior with a welder and a dream is bolting a crate engine into a classic and calling it a day.
 The difference between those and the Boreham Motorworks Ford Escort Mk1 RS is simple: Ford said yes.

 That official blessing changes the entire proposition.
 This isn't a builder taking creative liberties with someone else's design; it's the original manufacturer signing off on the reinvention.
 For Boreham, a British firm with genuine pedigree rebuilding and tuning Fords since the 1980s, that nod from the blue oval carries weight.
-It means the 330-horsepower engine, the six-speed manual, the suspension geometry, and every other modification was engineered with the nameplate's DNA firmly in mind.
+It means the engine, the manual transmission, the suspension geometry, and every other modification was engineered with the nameplate's DNA firmly in mind.

 The Escort Mk1 RS deserves that respect.
 It's not just a classic; it's a rally weapon with an actual record.
 The original RS2000 dominated British stages, and its lightweight chassis and mechanical simplicity gave it an almost supernatural ability to dance through mud and gravel.
 The Mk1 isn't precious or overthought.
 It's a working tool that happened to be brilliant to drive.

 Boreham's approach understands that.
-Rather than shoehorn in the biggest engine they could find, they've engineered a 330-hp package that respects the car's weight distribution and original intent.
+Rather than shoehorn in the biggest engine they could find, they've engineered a package that respects the car's weight distribution and original intent.
 That matters.
 A lightweight Mk1 isn't looking for four-figure horsepower; it's looking for balance and response.
-The restomod keeps that philosophy intact while modernizing the hardware underneath.

-The engine is a Ford-approved modern unit, turbocharged and efficient enough to live in the real world but visceral enough to remind you why people fell in love with these cars.
-The six-speed manual isn't there for show either.
+The engine is naturally aspirated and efficient enough to live in the real world but visceral enough to remind you why people fell in love with these cars.
+The five-speed manual isn't there for show either.
 In a field where PDK dual-clutches and nine-speed automatics are the default, a three-pedal setup on a 50-year-old design feels like a statement.

 That statement matters more than it should.
 The Escort Mk1 RS was born in an era when engineering was about mechanical sympathy and driver feedback.
 Power steering was hydraulic or didn't exist.
 Turbochargers were rare and ornery.
 Suspension tuning meant swapping springs and dampers and feeling the difference on the road.
 The restomod doesn't romanticize those constraints; it doesn't keep a car deliberately analog as some kind of purity test.
 Instead, it threads the needle: modern reliability and usable power, traditional engagement and weight.